 Paranoid or Cautious?
-Protect Your Data Like Everyone’s Watching (Cause They Might Be)
+How To Protect Your Data Like Everyone Wants it

 A case for a paranoid approach to cyber security + 8 measures you can try for yourself

 Most of my friends think I’m paranoid because of my security measures.

 They mock the fact that I put tape over my laptop’s webcam.

 They don’t understand why they should start using two-factor authentication for logging into their online accounts (or never even heard of it).

 They are willingly sharing tons of information on their social networks profiles, while I never post anything personal.
 No check-ins, no real time photos, no photos from where I live or work, no high school memories, no bragging about concert tickets, not even a single like to a political or religious post.
 Nothing that might give away too much information about me or that someone could use to connect the dots and somehow endanger me (in the near future or over the years).

 In the past, many cyber security measures were considered to be paranoid.
 With the passing of time, their reputation evolved and they became part of the good practices.